Subscribe to Coalition Updates

 What is the Coalition for Rochester Area Housing?

-The Coalition is a collaborative community program with the purpose of acquiring, investing, managing, and distributing locally originated funds and related resources to create and preserve affordable and workforce priced housing in the Rochester area.
+The Coalition is a collaborative cross-sector community organization that leverages combined funding and policy tools to advance the creation and preservation of affordable and workforce priced housing in the Rochester area.

-The Rochester Area Foundation is providing administrative support for the Coalition.
+Rochester Area Foundation provides administrative support for the Coalition.

 How does the Coalition for Rochester Area Housing work?

-The Housing Alliance, which is made up of community members, nonprofit leaders, housing industry experts, advocacy groups, government leaders, and housing producers is the group that will monitor community needs, housing trends, and innovations.
-They will provide guidance to both RAF and First Homes Staff, and to the Leadership Council based on their broad knowledge base, diverse constituencies, and community engagement efforts.
+The Housing Alliance, which is made up of community members, nonprofit leaders, housing industry experts, advocacy groups, government leaders, and housing producers is the group that monitors community needs, housing trends, and innovations.
+They will provide guidance to Coalition Staff, and to the Leadership Council based on their broad knowledge base, diverse constituencies, and community engagement efforts.

 Anyone can donate any amount to the Rochester Area Housing Fund to increase the amount of money available for these affordable housing projects.
-The RAF Board of Trustees will provide financial oversight to the Rochester Area Housing Fund, just like any other fund held at RAF.
+The RAF Board of Trustees provides financial oversight to the Rochester Area Housing Fund, just like any other fund held at RAF.

 How do I apply for Coalition funding?

 Funding from the Coalition for Rochester Area Housing may be requested by completing the Funding Application linked here.
-Applicants are encouraged to reach out to the Coalition Executive Director, JoMarie Morris at jomarie@rochesterarea.org or 507.
-424.2417, prior to submitting an application to discuss the proposed project and address any questions about the application process.
+Applicants are encouraged to reach out to Executive Director JoMarie Morris, jomarie@rochesterarea.org or 507-424-2417 prior to submitting an application to discuss the proposed project and address any questions about the application process.

 How can I be involved in the Coalition?